lucasbasquerotto/cloud/README.md

 - `credentials`: The pod credentials (specified in the `credentials` property).
 There is none in this example.
 - `ctx_name`: The context name (specified in the `main` section in the environment file).
 This is the name of the environment/cloud context, not the pod context.
 - `data_dir`: The path of the pod data directory (for local pods, it's the relative path).
-- `dependencies_data`: The node dependencies.
+- `dependencies`: The node dependencies.
 There is none in this example.
 - `dev`: When `true`, specifies that the deployment is in development mode.
 - `env_name`: The environment name (specified in the `name` property in the environment file).
 In most cases, corresponds to the project name.
 - `extra_repos_dir_relpath`: Relative path to the [extra-repos directory](#extra-repositories).